derekfulmer/derekfulmer/README.md

 ### Hi, I'm Derek
 I am a systems engineer currently working to support a financial services technology organization.
 I don't always have time to work on large or fancy projects, but I do my best to leverage git and GitHub in a way that lets me track things I have learned and share with others to reference.

+The code you might find here is not always production ready or reflective of my skills in various areas.
+I am always learning and refining my abilities.

 I am enthusiastic about Linux, builiding infrastrucutre that supports application or network platforms, writing code, and automating the boring stuff.
 I love supporting my peers in reaching their goals or figuring out problems.